William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The 1891 Census shows the majority of the houses occupied by agricultural labourers.

 Cat Hill is not an uncommon placename in England with records of its use dating from the 13th century.
 The name is likely to refer to wild cats, a distinct species of undomesticated cat and completely untameable.

 Rarely seen, they are shy of humans and hunt their prey, rabbits, hares and small mammals, at dawn and dusk.
 They are solitary, territorial creatures and live at population densities of only one cat to an area of 3 square km in favourable conditions and much less in less favourable areas.
 In severe winter weather cats have been known to come closer to human habitation, perhaps preying on domestic fowl.
 If cornered they can be extremely fierce.

 The species gradually became extinct across England as forest cover disappeared from the Middle Ages onwards.
 They were extinct in southern England by the 16th century and in the Midlands shortly afterwards.
 Although not especially hunted for sport, wild cats were fair game for hunting parties.
 It is believed that the last English wild cat was shot in Northumberland in 1849; some 400 survive in Scotland north of the industrial belt.

 Wild cat photographed by Donald Noble in Highland Wildlife Park, Kincraig.
-Downloaded from flickr and reusable under Creative Commons Licence Attribution-Non-Commercial-Share Alike 2.0 Generic.
-See Acknowledgements for a direct link to flickr.
+Downloaded from Flickr and reusable under Creative Commons Licence Attribution-Non-Commercial-Share Alike 2.0 Generic.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.